-Our work manifests materiality, moving image, sculpture, set design, spatial design and photography in response to notions of gender politics, equality and behavioural conditioning constructed through the psyche.
+Our work manifests materiality, moving image, sculpture, exhibition design, set design, spatial design and photography in response to notions of gender politics, equality and behavioural conditioning constructed through the psyche.
 This process of working is deeply embedded in the post-digital discourse, curiously observing how the education of tactility through materials can evoke emotion.

 Visiting Lecturer on the MA Film Making, Goldsmiths College, University of London